core-wg/oscore/draft-ietf-core-object-security.md

 * Replay Window.
 The replay window to verify requests and observe responses received.

+An endpoint may free up memory by not storing the Sender Key, Sender IV, Recipient Key, Recipient IV and deriving them from the Common Context when needed.
+Alternatively, an endpoint may free up memory by not storing the Master Secret and Master Salt after the other parameters have been derived.

 ## Derivation of Security Context Parameters {#context-derivation}

 This section describes how to derive the initial parameters in the security context, given a small set of input parameters.
 We also give indications on how applications should select the input parameters.